golay1/EKart/EKart_Server/README.md

 # server
 MySQL database managed by XAMPP.
-DB config(application.properties: user=root, no pw) and SQL file in src>main>resources.
+In src>main>resources you will find SQL file and DB configuration file (application.properties - username=root, no password)